 Description: LaRRI Certificate in Labour Study is a course which give an ideological orientation to the participants.
 It combines knowledge acquisition, analytical skills, strengthen the capacity of workers and their trade unionists.
 It is one of LaRRI’s flagship programmes.
 It serves to prepare workers and trade unionists for leadership positions at various levels and consists of 8 modules; English, Computer, Trade union theories and history, Namibia’s political economy, trade union organization and management, affirmative action and Gender, Labor law and collective bargaining and Globalisation.

-The module explores the concept of “political economy”, Namibia’s pre-colonial, and colonial economy as well as the developments after independence.
-Emphasis is placed on examining economic and social structures and the formation of social classes.
-The module also looks at labour migration, the land question in a historical perspective, and the changing family and gender relations in Namibia.
+This module takes a longitudinal approach in addressing the concept of the ‘political economy’, by exploring Namibia’s pre-colonial, colonial and post-independence economy.
+Emphasis is placed on learning about social and economic structures, the formation of social classes, labour migration, the land question from a historical perspective, as well as, the changing family and gender relations in Namibia.

-The module deals with human resource development in unions; union administration; including financial administration and budgeting; planning and review of activities; translating vision and mission statements into strategic plans; project management and trade union investments.
+This module will teach students about human resource development in unions; union administration; financial administration and budgeting; planning and review of activities; translating vision and mission statements into strategic plans; project management and trade union investments.

-The module examines gender in Namibia with particular emphasis on gender and law, gender at work and gender in trade unions.
-The affirmative action section includes a historic overview of the concept and relevant international experiences.
-It examines affirmative action in the Namibian context, particularly the implementation of the Affirmative Action (Employment) Act.
+This module enables students to analyse gender relations in Namibia with particular emphasis on gender laws, gender at work and gender within the trade unions.
+The affirmative action section provides students with a historical overview of the concept along with relevant international examples.
+It further enables students to examine affirmative action in the Namibian context, particularly with regards to the implementation of the Affirmative Action (Employment) Act.

-The module examines Namibia’s legal system, and the labour law principles.
-It examines labour relations and collective bargaining, including various case studies.
-The module also compares the Labour Act of 1992 with the incoming Act of 2004.
-Emphasis is placed on dispute resolution, basic conditions of employment and the social security system.
+This module focuses on Namibia’s legal system and the country’s labour law principles.
+Students will have the opportunity to gain greater understanding on labour relations and collective bargaining, using various case studies for relatability.
+Students will also be encouraged to compare the Labour Act of 1992 with the revised Act of 2004.
+The module will also focus on dispute resolution, basic conditions of employment and the social security system.

 The course is structured this way; students are required to spend about 128 hours mandatory prior reading, 279 hours of contact classes, self-study and research, 18 hours for basic computer skills, optional/availed 108 hours for supplementary examination and another 108 hours for assignment.